AzureCosmosDB/medical-claims/README.md

 ### 1. Run the Claim Publisher

-> This console app will generate random claims and publish them to the EventHub topic the FunctionApp subscribes to.
-Take note of one of the ClaimId uuids output from this tool.
+> This console app will generate random claims and publish them to the EventHub topic the FunctionApp subscribes to which then will be injested into Cosmos `Claim` container where we will store all Claim and Claim line item events data. **Take note of one of the ClaimId uuids output from this tool which has value over $500**.
 >
 > Console app has 2 **"RunMode"** options configurable in *settings.json* under `./src/CoreClaims.Publisher` : "OneTime" (default) and "Continous"
 > as well as **"BatchSize"** (default - 10), **"Verbose"** (default - True) and **"SleepTime"** (default - 1000 ms).